Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Small Data Results

-Similar estimates were considered by Protas and Ayala in \cite{Protas}.
-In particular, they proved that if $E_0 K_0< \frac{16 \pi^4 \nu^4}{27},$ then there must be a smooth solution globally in time, and enstrophy is bounded uniformly in time, with $E(t)< \frac{E_0} {1-\frac{27}{16 \pi^4 \nu^4}E_0 K_0},$ for all $t>0.$ By improving the constant for enstrophy growth instantaneously in time, we significantly expand the set of initial data for which we are guaranteed to have global smooth solutions.
+for all $t>0.$ By improving the constant for enstrophy growth instantaneously in time, we significantly expand the set of initial data for which we are guaranteed to have global smooth solutions.
 The initial data must be in $H^1$ for the product of initial energy and initial enstrophy to be bounded, so the condition in Proposition \ref{SmallData} is more restrictive than the condition in the small initial data results for $\dot{H}^\frac{1}{2}$ \cite{Kato}, $L^3$ \cite{KatoL3}, or $BMO^{-1}$ \cite{KochTataru}.
 However, the product of energy and enstrophy is the most physically relevant of the scale invariant quantities, and so we are able to sharpen the bound on the size initial data for which solutions are guaranteed to be smooth globally in time more effectively in this case by taking advantage of the structure of the nonlinear term.
 The proofs of the bounds for small initial data in $\dot{H}^\frac{1}{2},$ $L^3,$ and $BMO^{-1}$ would all work just as well for the Navier--Stokes model equation introduced by Tao \cite{TaoNavierStokes}, as would the estimates used by Protas and Ayala.
-The estimates used to prove Proposition \ref{SmallData}, on the other hand, take advantage of the structure of the evolution equations for vorticity and strain, and the constraint spaces, and so would not hold with the same constants in Tao's model equation.
+The estimates used to prove Proposition \ref{SmallData}, on the other hand, take advantage of the structure of the evolution equations for vorticity and strain, and the constraint spaces, and so would not necessarily hold with the same constants in Tao's model equation.

 We will now prove an immediate corollary of Proposition \ref{SmallData}, that any solution that blows up in finite time must be bounded away from zero that will be useful later on.

 \begin{corollary} Suppose $u\in C\left([0,T_{max});H^1_{df}\right)$ is a mild solution to the Navier--Stokes equation and $T_{max}<+\infty,$ then for all $0\leq t<T_{max},$